mastercomfig/mastercomfig/docs/customization/modules.md

 * **`snapshot_buffer=safe`**: Safest option with minimal snapshot delay by using every other snapshot (**30ms lerp** when using `packet_rate=standard`, or **60ms lerp** when using `packet_rate=congestion`).
 * **`snapshot_buffer=high`**: Heavily protects against packet loss by using every 3rd snapshot (**45ms lerp** when using `packet_rate=standard`, or **90ms lerp** when using `packet_rate=congestion`).
 * **`snapshot_buffer=custom`**: Prevents mastercomfig from messing with interp.
+* **`snapshot_buffer=anim`**: Adjusts the smoothing to be more ideal for animations and NPCs, rather than for gameplay.
+You can use this for smoother offline recordings, singleplayer, etc.

 ### Packet Size